 - Zig zag (or serge/over lock) all your seams to stop the fabric unravelling when you wash it.
 Despite using pinking shears on all my edges, they won’t stop fraying!

 - After using my covers for a few months now, I’m starting to notice the fabric piling.
-If this is a pet peeve of yours, you’ll want to use something else.
+If this is a pet peeve of yours, you’ll want to use a different fabric.